captionpoint/captionpoint-plays/THE-ROOMMATE.md

 with personal things.
 ---
 ## SHARON:
-I didn't know that.
+I didn’t know that.
 ---
 ## ROBYN:
-We're just getting to know each other.
+We’re just getting to know each other.
 ---
-There's a lot you don't know.
+There’s a lot you don’t know.
 ---
 ## SHARON:
-I'm glad you're here, Robyn.
+I’m glad you’re here, Robyn.
 ---
 ## ROBYN:
-I'll just...
+I’ll just…
 ---
 I forgot my glasses.
 ---